Home / Florence Travel Tips / Buses & Trams / Florence Bus Tips

 Arrivals & Departures

-- To reach Florence from Peretola Airport, use T2 tram line - all the info is here
+- To reach Florence from Peretola Airport, use the T2 tram line - all the info is here

 - To reach Pisa from G. Galilei Airport, use Bus Line 3+ of the Pisa urban service